Corner Cabinet Makeover

 We could easily switch out the hardware for something new by using Kwikwood, but there are also other ways of filling holes when replacing cabinet or furniture hardware if you’re interested.
 Luckily, the cabinet pulls were just one hole each and perfect for new knobs.

-Painting the Corner Cabinet Blue
+Painting Corner Cabinet Blue

 pouring all in one paint into sprayer container through a paint filter

-To help the paint spray on smoothly and evenly, we thinned it with 20% water.
-Doing so helps the paint flow better through our Wagner FLEXiO 595 paint sprayer.
-Here’s how to thin paint for a Wagner FLEXiO sprayer so you don’t end up with a clogged sprayer and uneven finish.
+To help the coating spray on smoothly and evenly, we thinned it with 20% water.
+Doing so helps it flow better through our Wagner FLEXiO 595.
+Here’s how to thin paint for a Wagner FLEXiO sprayer so you don’t end up with clogging and uneven finish.
+If you do get into issues, our Wagner paint sprayer troubleshooting guide will come in handy.

-Since Heirloom Traditions Paint is an all-in-one paint, it already has a built-in topcoat, which means there’s no need for a separate one.
+Since Heirloom Traditions Paint is an all in one product, it already has a built in topcoat, which means there’s no need for a separate one.
+Here are more best all-in-one paints for furniture you can try!

 So we went ahead and added new hardware to give the cabinet a more modern look that also complements its blue color.

-The new knobs were an instant upgrade from the old ones and they really make a difference in the overall appearance of the piece.
-We have a whole post on how to change hardware on furniture if you need a step-by-step guide.
+The new knobs were an instant upgrade from the old ones, and they really make a difference in the overall appearance of the piece.
+We have a whole post on how to change hardware on furniture if you need a detailed guide.

-close up view of furniture after makeover
+close up view of cupboard with decor items

-More Before And After Makeovers
+More Before and After Makeovers

 Click any of these “before” photos below to view the “after” of that makeover.